MichaelC1999/chaser/README.md

 - A DAO/user makes a deposit into a Chaser Pool
 - The PoolControl calls the 'depositV3' function on the local Across V3 SpokePool to send these funds and data to the chain where this pool currently invests its position
-- The BridgedReceiver contract handles the bridged funds and data.
-This gets forwarded to the BridgedLogic contract which then uses the Integrator contract to connect with the external protocol
+- The BridgeReceiver contract handles the bridged funds and data.
+This gets forwarded to the BridgeLogic contract which then uses the Integrator contract to connect with the external protocol
 - The Integrator contract standardizes connections to external protocols like Aave and Compound.
 This routes deposits to the appropriate market, performs reads to get the current value of the position, and facilitates withdraws from the protocol
-- After the Integrator and BridgedReceiver finish processing the deposit, a CCIP message is sent through the ChaserMessenger contract back to the origin chain
+- After the Integrator and BridgeReceiver finish processing the deposit, a CCIP message is sent through the ChaserMessenger contract back to the origin chain
 - The ChaserMessenger *on the origin chain* receives this CCIP message and calls functions on the PoolControl contract in order to finalize the deposit
 - The PoolControl updates the pool state and mints the user tokens to denominate their position